Arabic diacritics: Tashkīl

 In the name of God, the All-Merciful, the Especially-Merciful.

 Some Arabic textbooks for foreigners now use ALA as a phonetic guide to make learning reading Arabic easier.
 The other method used in textbooks is phonetic romanisation of unvocalised texts.
 Fully vocalised Arabic texts (i.e. Arabic texts with ALA/diacritics) are sought after by learners of Arabic.
 Some online bilingual dictionaries also provide ALA as a phonetic guide similarly to English dictionaries providing transcription.

 Ḥarakāt (short vowel marks)

 The ALA حَرَكَات, which literally means 'motions', are the short vowel marks.
 There is some ambiguity as to which ALA are also ALA; the ALA, for example, are markers for both vowels and consonants.

 Fatḥah

-The ALA فَتْحَة is a small diagonal line placed above a letter, and represents a short //a// (like the /a/ sound in the English word "cat").
+The ALA (فَتْحَة 'opening') is a small diagonal line placed above a letter, and represents a short //a// (like the //a// sound in the English word "cat").
 The word ALA itself (فَتْحَة) means opening and refers to the opening of the mouth when producing an //a//.
 For example, with ALA (henceforth, the base consonant in the following examples): دَ //da//.